OcelotBabou/Quartz/content/8-NPC/Gods/New Gods/Estera.md

 ## Physical Description

-- **Appearance**: Estera is depicted as a radiant figure, her skin glowing like the sun, dressed in shimmering golds and fiery reds that reflect the heat and energy of summer.
+- **Appearance**:
+Estera, the embodiment of summer, exudes warmth and vitality.
+She is portrayed as a luminous figure, her skin aglow with the golden radiance of the midday sun.
+Her attire is as brilliant as the summer sky at sunset, composed of shimmering fabrics in hues of gold and fiery red.
+These garments flow around her in graceful folds, catching the light with every movement, mimicking the dynamic and ever-changing patterns of sunlight dancing across the earth.
+The fabrics are light and airy, designed to enhance her natural radiance and the sense of warmth she brings.

+Estera's hair is a cascade of vibrant, sun-kissed locks that frame her face and spill over her shoulders like rays of sunshine.
+Each strand shimmers with the vibrant energy of summer, reflecting the intensity and passion of her domain.
+While her eyes sparkle with the clear blue of a perfect summer sky, inviting and warm.
 - **Height**: 177cm
 - **Weight**: 62kg
-- **Distinguishing Features**: Her eyes shine like the sun, casting light in her gaze.
-Her golden tanned skin
+- **Distinguishing Features**: Her jewelry of gold and precious stones that grace her neck and wrists.

 ## Personality